delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 <-[-][15][-]->
 ```

 In a doubly linked list the node has a forward and backward pointer as well as a data object.
-Each node has 3 componenets, 1 piece of data and 2 pointers.
+Each node has 3 components, 1 piece of data and 2 pointers.
 In a doubly linked list you can go to the previous node.

 Linked lists have a few functions we can use such as: